mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     ssh sysadmin@[IP address of installer]
     ```

 2. Create a directory for your new cluster.
 In this document I will use a cluster named after my userid `mislam`.
+The cluster name **has** to match your sub domain name and resource group name.
+Otherwise the cluster won't be create.

     ```bash
     mkdir /opt/mislam